Integralist/Blog-Posts/How-to-use-Git-and-GitHub.md

 e.g. my_first_tag-1-gd8a7d27*

-Tell Git to ignoYou can use a # as a comment line and then specify the types of files or specific files to be ignored, such as:re certain files and formats
+Tell Git to ignore certain files and formats
 --------------------------------------------

 `.gitignore` is a file that you can create to hold rules about what items Git should ignore.